Researched by licensed + unbiased insurance experts. Learn More

 - Buying individual health insurance does not have to be complicated – you can begin the process of enrollment by going online or contacting an agent or broker.
 The choice to purchase a plan on the Marketplace mostly depends upon whether you qualify for cost assistance.
 Various online tools, such as HealthCare.com’s plan comparison tool, can help you view your plan options side by side.

 - Consider your healthcare needs and any budgetary constraints.
-Check ACA income requirements to see if you qualify for cost assistance.
+Check ACA income requirements to see if you qualify for cost assistance, and consider short-term plans if you don’t qualify.

 - When you’re buying individual health insurance, eliminate options which exclude your doctor or any local doctors in the plan’s provider network.